dymytryo/car_loan_propensity/README.md

 # Propensity to Get a Car Loan Project

-There were tree versions of this presentation:
+There were three versions of this presentation:
 * Leadership of IT Department.
 Goal: show the work, explain the findings, identify feasibility.
 * IT Department and Interns.
 Goal: explain classical Machine Learning algorithms and the process of completing the project in simple terms.
 * Executives.
 Goal: show the results of the project, identify opportunities, outcomes, and next steps.

 > :warning: Majority of slides are presented here with exception of those that were describing my education and profiessional background, information displaying the schema of the datalake, customer's PII information.

-After this I included a couple of slides describing my educational and work experience background.
 ![alt text](https://github.com/dymytryo/car_loan_propensity/blob/8d4be7850731255ba835031ddafbea798a014100/loan_propensity_slides/Slide01.png?raw=true)
 ![alt text](https://github.com/dymytryo/car_loan_propensity/blob/8d4be7850731255ba835031ddafbea798a014100/loan_propensity_slides/Slide02.png?raw=true)
 ![alt text](https://github.com/dymytryo/car_loan_propensity/blob/8d4be7850731255ba835031ddafbea798a014100/loan_propensity_slides/Slide03.png?raw=true)